missing-semester-id/missing-semester-id/about.md

 Bagaimana cara cepat untuk mencari file yang kamu butuhkan.
-Tidak ada lagi mengklik melalui file di dalam proyek kamu sampai kamu menemukan code yang kamu inginkan.
+Tidak ada lagi mengklik melalui file di dalam proyek kamu sampai kamu menemukan baris program yang kamu inginkan.
 <!--
 How to quickly find files that you are looking for.
 No more clicking through files in your project until you find the one